I believe it is an innate human desire to seek out adventure in nature and put our physical abilities to the test.

 When we reached the South Rim of the Grand Canyon we had already been to four other national parks in the previous three weeks.
 Each park held a beauty that highlighted its need for safeguarding.
 It also highlighted the strange dichotomy of a natural rugged environment that was seemingly in chains to the human population.
 To visit the wild frontier, we have constructed a comfortable periphery so that we can leisurely experience nature.
-This means stores, cafes, hotels, tours, helicopter rides, paved paths, scenic overlooks, well placed comfort stations, etc. I believe that the beauty of the parks sparks the interest to visit and the comforts provided often ensures it.
+This means stores, cafes, hotels, tours, helicopter rides, paved paths, scenic overlooks, well placed comfort stations, etc. I believe that for some, the beauty of the parks sparks the interest to visit but its the comforts provided often brings people through the gates.

 The parks are now being visited in record numbers.
 In 2015, 305 million people visited the national parks.
 According to an article written by NPR, “As the Park Service likes to point out, that’s more people than went to every single Disney park, NFL, NBA and MLB game and NASCAR race combined.”